stencillogic/astro-float/README.md

 Astro-float (astronomically large floating point numbers) is a library that implements arbitrary precision floating point numbers purely in Rust.

 The library implements the basic operations and functions.
-It uses classical algorithms such as Karatsuba, Toom-3, Schönhage-Strassen algorithm, etc.
+It uses classical algorithms such as Karatsuba, Toom-3, Schönhage-Strassen algorithm, and others.

 ## Usage

+Below is an example of using the library.
+For more information please refer to the library documentation: https://docs.rs/astro-float/latest/astro_float/

-Compute Pi with precision of 1024 bit:
+Calculate Pi with 1024 bit precision:

 ``` rust
 use astro_float::BigFloatNumber;